 This video explains the new material.
 (Video: CrayNano AS)

 Broad-based public funding

-The researchers have received assistance in gaining patents and founding a company from NTNU Technology Transfer AS, a collaborative partner to the programme entitled Commercialising R&D Results (FORNY2020) at the Research Council of Norway.
+The researchers have received assistance in gaining patents and founding a company from NTNU Technology Transfer AS, a collaborative partner to the program entitled Commercialising R&D Results (FORNY2020) at the Research Council of Norway.

-However, the path to these remarkable findings started with basic research funded under the Research Council’s Clean Energy for the Future Programme (RENERGI) and the now-concluded programme, Nanotechnology and New Materials (NANOMAT), which initiated the findings.
+However, the path to these remarkable findings started with basic research funded under the Research Council’s Clean Energy for the Future Programme (RENERGI) and the now-concluded program, Nanotechnology and New Materials (NANOMAT), which initiated the findings.